carbon-design-system/carbon-for-ibm-dotcom-nextjs-template/README.md

 ## Right-to-Left (RTL)

-Right-to-left rendering is supported, to enable set the `ENABLE_RTL` env variable to `true`.
+Right-to-left rendering is supported, to enable set the `ENABLE_RTL` environment variable to `true`.

 ## Things to Note